cozy/cozy-stack/docs/auth.md

 When the user has received an email with a magic link, the link goes to the endpoint, where the user will be allowed to enter the Cozy.

+### POST /auth/magic_link/twofactor

+When two-factor authentication is enabled on a Cozy, this endpoint can be used to create a session.

 ### POST /auth/magic_link/flagship

 This endpoint allows the flagship app to also obtain OAuth access and register